PLAINFIELD BOARD OF ZONING APPEALS

 Mr. Monnett- here

-We have three members present, 1 vacancy, and one absent.
-We have a quorum for the purpose of conducting business.
+We have five members present, none absent; we have a quorum for conducting business.

 PLEDGE OF ALLEGIANCE

-Mr. Monnett: Would you please stand for the pledge.
+Mr. Monnett: Would you all please rise for the Pledge of Allegiance.

-Mr. Monnett: I will now ask our Board for approval or amendments to our meeting from November 15, 2010.
+Mr. Monnett: I will now entertain a motion for approval or changes to our board meeting from February 23, 2012.

-Mr. Cavanaugh: Mr. Chairman I move to approve the minutes from the November 15th meeting as written.
+Mr. Gibbs: I move that we accept the minutes as written.

-Mr. Monnett: I have a motion and a second, all in favor say aye, thank you.
+Mr. Monnett: I have a motion and a second, all in favor say aye.